4-co/imdb/README.md

 You want your partition key to be well distributed from a storage and usage perspective.
 For Actors, a good partition key could be birthYear mod x.
 However, this would likely not be a good partition key for Movies as a high percentage of the requests are likely to be for the current year which would create a hot partition.
 A hash of the title would likely be a good choice. movieId (and actorId) are integers with a character preface (tt or nm), so a mod x on the integer portion is a good choice as well and the one we chose.

-In order to use the CosmosDB API to read a single 1K document using 1 RU, you need to know the partition key, so having a value that you can compute the partition key from is a best practice.
+In order to use the Cosmos DB API to read a single 1K document using 1 RU, you need to know the partition key, so having a value that you can compute the partition key from is a best practice.
 Note that some frameworks (like Spring Boot) don't support the single document read API and always use the query API.
 This can have a significant cost impact depending on the access pattern.

 You want to avoid cross-partition queries when possible as they incur additional work which increases the RUs and cost.